Q: What does GOONJ do?

 Q: What all can I give/contribute?

 Ans: You can give more or less anything, which is not being used at your home, office or community and could be of use to another.
 We take clothes, household items, stationary, old news papers, one side used paper, furniture, bedding, export surplus, generators, medicines, dry ration, blankets etc. You can refer to the suggestive list of material and certain dos and don’ts around giving.
 And for specific queries please check with us before sending any material which is not mentioned here.

-Ans; Our first request to anyone who wants to give material is that you should first visit our processing centers to see first hand our work.
+Ans: Our first request to anyone who wants to give material is that you should first visit our processing centers to see how we work.
 You can visit our processing centers in Delhi, Mumbai, Bangalore, Hyderabad and Kolkata.
 Call up our offices to fix a time to visit us.

 Q: I have heard that you also take old newspapers and other waste papers like magazines, brochures, and one side used paper etc. What do you do with these things?

-Ans: The old newspapers are either turned into paper bags of different sizes or sold to raise funds for our work since we don’t have any sustained source of funding from anywhere.
-The one side used paper, brochures, magazines etc are used for making notebooks for rural kids and writing pads for urban markets.
+Ans: The old newspapers are either turned into paper bags of different sizes or sold to raise funds for our work.
+The one side used paper, brochures, magazines etc are used for making notebooks for rural kids and writing pads.